pudly/schmopera-hugo/content/articles/dont-you-deserve-a-little-spotlight.md

 ---
-title: Don't you deserve a little Spotlight?
+title: "Don&#039;t you deserve a little Spotlight?"
 ---

 Readers, summer is creeping nearer, which means we're almost due for our annual warm-weather series of "Spotlight on..." interviews!